pavlokurochka/data-engineering-zoomcamp2024-project2/README.md

 ### Dashboard

+Dashboard app runs on public [streamlit hosting](https://coh3matches.streamlit.app/)

-Open a new terminal in VS Code.
+To reproduce locally open a new terminal in VS Code.
 Build and run a Docker container for the Sreamlit dashboard.

 ```bash
 docker build -t streamlit .